ICS4U-Gallo/cpt-2019-iudicium/README.md

     A puzzle minigame where the player needs to press the buttons in a certain order with the help of a riddle that is given.

 Chapter 4(Stella):
+    A shooter game in which the player must defeat all the enemies in order to complete the trial.
+The time it takes to complete the         game is recorded; so the shorter you take, the higher you score!

 ### Group Members: